ericbellet/databricks-certification/readme.md

-# Databricks - Apache Spark™ - 2X Certified Developer
+# Databricks Certified Associate Developer for Apache Spark 3.0
 > https://databricks.com/training/certified-spark-developer

 This repo is collection of my notes for certification preparation.